Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsubsection{Walking speed and stability of control}

 Fig.\ref{XP1_ALL} (D) presents the average walking speed during the chasing task.
-Fig.\ref{XP1_ALL} (E) shows the standard deviation of individual walking speed during the task, which indicates the stability of the participant walking speed.
+Fig.\ref{XP1_ALL} (E) shows the standard deviation of individual walking speeds during the task, which indicates the stability of the participant's walking speed.
 A two-way ANOVA was performed for both results.

-Regarding the results of the walking speed, a significant main effect was observed for both the WIP factor ($F(1, 11)=80.56, p<0.001, \eta^2=0.036$) and speed factor ($F(1.6, 17.61)=395.68, p<0.001, \eta^2=0.872$).
-In addition, a significant interaction effect was found ($F(2.09, 22.95)=36.92, p<0.001, \eta^2=0.042$).
-The results of the post-hoc tests suggested that the walking speed of SHeF-WIP was significantly faster than that of GUD-WIP at speeds of 1.5, 2.5, 3.5, and 4.5 m/s.
+Regarding the results of the walking speed, a significant main effect was observed for both the WIP factor ($F(1, 11)=135, p<0.001, \eta^2=0.25$) and speed factor ($F(5, 55)=561, p<0.001, \eta^2=0.48$).
+In addition, a significant interaction effect was found ($F(5, 55)=33.2, p<0.001, \eta^2=0.27$).
+The results of the post-hoc tests suggested that the walking speed of SHeF-WIP was significantly faster than that of GUD-WIP at speeds of 1.5 ($p=0.002$), 2.5 ($p<0.001$), 3.5 ($p<0.001$), and 4.5 ($p<0.001$) m/s.
 This result shows that SHeF-WIP enables users to achieve a walking speed closer to the target speed when moving at moderate and high speeds.

-Regarding the results of individual standard deviation of the walking speed, a significant main effect was observed for both the WIP factor ($F(1, 11)=7.81, p=0.017, \eta^2=0.026$) and speed factor ($F(2.21, 24.27)=60.07, p<0.001, \eta^2=0.616$), and a significant interaction effect was found ($F(2.57, 28.29)=5.68, p=0.005, \eta^2=0.052$).
-The results of the post-hoc test suggested that the individual standard deviation of the walking speed during the task of SHeF-WIP was significantly smaller than that of GUD-WIP in the speed conditions of 2.5 and 3.5 m/s.
-These results show that participants were able to control their walking speed more precisely with the SHeF-WIP at high speeds.
+Regarding the results of the individual standard deviation of the walking speed, a significant main effect was observed for the WIP factor ($F(1, 11)=13.9, p<0.001, \eta^2=0.10$) and speed factor ($F(5, 55)=66.1, p<0.001, \eta^2=0.73$), and a significant interaction effect was found ($F(5, 55)=5.37, p<0.001, \eta^2=0.17$).
+The post-hoc test indicated that the individual standard deviation of the walking speed during the task of SHeF-WIP was significantly smaller than that of GUD-WIP in the speed conditions of 2.5 ($p<0.001$) and 3.5 ($p=0.009$) m/s.
+These results show that SHeF-WIP enables participants to control their walking speed more precisely at high speeds.